erencanertem/survey-form/README.md

 # survey-form
-Freecodecamp responsive web design curriculum Survey Form challenge.\n This is second challenge for responsive web design curriculum certification.
+Freecodecamp responsive web design curriculum Survey Form challenge.
+This is second challenge for responsive web design curriculum certification.
 Used HTML and CSS